JosheryLemon/Pack-Archive/README.md

 ### Step 2 — Add your files

 Add your files to the appropriate folder in the archive.
+Create a folder with your pack name to put a README.md to decribe your pack

 Example structure:

 /Skin-Packs
-/Texture Packs

-If a suitable folder does not exist, feel free to create one.
+  /Little-Legacy
+    README.md
+    Little-Legacy.zip

 ### Step 3 — Commit your changes